 North-west London has substantial social inequality and an ethnically diverse population.
 The area has long been associated with a high burden of infectious diseases, but this came into sharp focus with the high mortality from COVID-19.
-Engagement with the local community and patient groups prior to COVID-19 identified antimicrobial resistance (AMR), HIV and pandemic preparedness as priorities for infection research.
-These remain strategic priorities for the Theme which is focussed on (i) Novel prevention and vaccination strategies (ii) Diagnostics and Digital Health and (iii) Novel therapeutic approaches and precision medicine
+Engagement with the local community and patient groups prior to COVID-19 identified antimicrobial resistance (AMR), HIV and pandemic preparedness as research priorities to safeguard and protect the health of the Northwest London population and beyond.

 Novel prevention and vaccination strategies